Commarian/name-game/README.md

-# Name Game
-Name Game, an old traditional game with many different handles and variants.
-I recreated the one that I used to play growing up.

-# The Game
+# NameGame

-The game used to be a pen-and-paper game that I have modernized into an Android game.
-A letter from the alphabet gets chosen at random and everyone participating has to come up with a name, surname, animal and town starting with the letter chosen.
+NameGame is a modern digital adaptation of a traditional pen-and-paper game with many regional variants.
+Players are given a random letter from the alphabet and must quickly come up with a **name**, **surname**, **animal**, and **town** that all begin with that letter.
+The game encourages creativity, memory, and fast thinking, and can be played solo or in groups.

+## About the Game

+What was once a handwritten, time-keeping challenge has been rebuilt into a mobile application for Android.
+A random letter is selected, and participants compete to complete all four categories as quickly and accurately as possible.

-The game is available on the Google Playstore under name-vanne-diere-dorpe(Afrikaans) or Name Game(English).
+NameGame is available on the Google Play Store in Afrikaans as **Name-Vanne-Diere-Dorpe** and in English as **Name Game**:

 [Google Play Store](https://play.google.com/store/apps/details?id=com.commarian.namegamet3&hl=en-IE)

-# The Code
-The code was entirely written by me, Christo.
-It is my first large scale project that I started.
-The code is written in Java and follows no concise methodology or any good coding practices as it was more of a learning experience for me than anything else.

-# Building The Repo
-I keep the Google Playstore project as updated as possible with stable releases.
-Anybody can download the compiled version of the Application for free.
-If you insist on building it yourself, I used Android Studio to compile and deploy the app.
+## Development

+This was my first large-scale software project, created before I completed my Computer Science degree.
+All development was done individually and entirely in **Java**, using **Android Studio** as the development environment.

+The codebase reflects the learning-focused nature of the project: it does not follow proper architectural structure or clean-code methodologies.
+It is rudimentary, rough around the edges, and far from exemplary—but it taught me a significant amount about software development fundamentals, debugging, UI/UX, and project delivery.

+## Current Status

+Active support and development have been discontinued.
+Frequent Google Play and Android platform updates repeatedly introduced breaking changes, and maintaining compatibility became unsustainable for an independent developer.
+As a result, the application is no longer being updated or expanded.

+The existing version remains available on the Play Store for reference and for anyone who still enjoys playing it.

+## Building the Project

+A compiled version is available for free on the Google Play Store.
+For those who wish to build it manually:

+- Built using **Android Studio**
+- Written in **Java**
+- Uses standard Android SDK components